Vinya Ariyaratne

-Dr Vinya S Ariyaratne is the General Secretary of Sarvodaya and also a lecturer in Community Medicine Faculty of Medical Sciences University of Sri Jayewardenepura in Sri Lanka.
-He is a Medical Doctor by profession.
-He is a son of Dr A. T. Ariyaratne the founder and President of the Sarvodaya Shramadana Movement in Sri Lanka.
+Dr Vinya S Ariyaratne is the Honorary President of Sarvodaya Shramadana Movement of Sri Lanka.
+He is the eldest son of Dr A. T. Ariyaratne the founder and President of the Sarvodaya Shramadana Movement in Sri Lanka.
+He is a Medical Doctor by profession. and a Development Practitioner.
+He is also a lecturer in Community Medicine Faculty of Medical Sciences University of Sri Jayewardenepura in Sri Lanka.
+Vinya is also the 129th President of the Sri Lanka Medical Association.

 Early life and education

 Vinya was educated at Nalanda College Colombo.
 And he received his Doctor of Medicine degree from De La Salle University in Philippines in 1989.
 Then he received his Master of Public Health degree from Johns Hopkins University in 1990.
 He was a visiting fellow at Liverpool School of Tropical Medicine in 1992.
 He holds Master of Science and Doctor of Medicine in Community Medicine from Post graduate institute of Medicine of the University of Colombo, Sri Lanka.

 Career

 He was a lecturer in community medicine at Faculty, Medicine of University of Sri Jayawardenapura.